 It’s true—many skin care products on the market today contain ingredients that can further aggravate sensitive skin—irritants like fragrances and soaps are at the top of the list.

 If you’re looking for new skin care products and you have sensitive skin, one thing that can help is looking for the National Eczema Association seal.
-According to its website, the NEA gives the seal to brands and products that do "not contain ingredients or contents that are known to be unsuitable for use by persons with eczema or sensitive skin conditions."
-So while it’s eczema-specific, it’s a great place to start no matter what your condition.
+According to its website, the NEA gives the seal to products that don't contain ingredients that can aggravate sensitive skin (or sensitive skin conditions).
 Some brands like Burt’s Bees make it easy—their entire sensitive skin care line has earned the NEA seal and is free of irritants like fragrances and soap.

 Additionally, there are a few standout natural and naturally derived ingredients that have been proven to help compromised skin heal faster and better than others.
 Here are a few superstars: